-I know, goal setting is nothing new.
-Just about every person young and old makes a list of New Year resolutions.
-And, I am sad to say, just about every person by February 1st completely forgets those goals and is back into their old patterns of living life.
+I know goal setting is nothing new.
+Just about every person young and old makes a list of New Year’s resolutions for example.
+And, I am sad to say, those same people,by February 1st completely forget those goals and are back into their old patterns of living life.

 I would write up an insurmountable list of things I wanted to change only to forget all about it a few months or even a few weeks later.
-The motivation of a fresh start was gone and I was back to the same old person, same messy home, same average life.
+The motivation for a fresh start was gone, and I was back to the same old person, the same messy home, and the same average life.

 What was missing was a plan.
 One that would help me to narrow down my goals into a specific list.
 A list that gave value to each goal so I could go in and highlight my most important ones.
 Once I had that, all I needed was a formula for creating a roadmap that would help me focus and complete each one of my goals.